Risks Exposure

 The safeguards designed to prevent the onset of sustainability-related risks and to mitigate their effects are defined in the Management Policies of individual risk categories, where appropriate, such as, inter alia:

-These scenarios represent pathways where global temperatures rise either above or remain below 2°C by 2100.
+These scenarios represent pathways where global temperatures rise either above or remain below 2°C by 2100, in line with regulatory requirements (2).
+For completeness, quanti/qualitative assessments were carried out on additional IPCC scenarios.
+These were analysed with short-, medium- and long-term time horizons.

-In addition, qualitative assessments were carried out on a third NGFS scenario and additional IPCC scenarios, for completeness.Both quantified scenarios are developed across multiple timelines (short- and medium/long-term time horizons) and consider the Group’s business “as-is”.
+One of the fully quantified scenarios was developed across multiple timelines (short- and medium-term time horizons) and considered the Group’s business “as-is”.
 They are based on:

-- the Network for Greening the Financial System (NGFS) Phase IV.
-NGFS which identifies the macroeconomic variables for the assessment of transition risks, and
+- the Network for Greening the Financial System (NGFS) Phase V. NGFS which identifies the macroeconomic variables for the assessment of transition risks, and

 - the Intergovernmental Panel on Climate Change (IPCC), which identifies the geophysical variables used to assess physical risks.